 What is amoxicillin clavulanic acid?

 Amoxicillin clavulanic acid is an antibiotic used to treat different infections caused by bacteria such as sinus infections, urine infections, skin infections, joint infections and some dental infections.
 It works by killing or stopping the growth of bacteria (bugs) and gets rid of the infection.
 Amoxicillin clavulanic acid is not effective against infections caused by viruses.
 It belongs to a group of antibiotics called penicillins.
-In New Zealand amoxicillin clavulanic acid is available as tablets and liquid.
+In New Zealand amoxicillin clavulanic acid is available as tablets and liquid and in the hospital as an injection.

 - The usual dose of amoxicillin clavulanic acid in adults is 625 milligrams 3 times daily.